Before You Apply

 • Be in at least the 3rd year of your degree and align your exchange semester with the recommended timing for your program listed below.

-• Be a full-time student in good academic standing as defined by the UBC Faculty of Applied Science.
+• You must be a UBC student in good academic standing as defined by the UBC Faculty of Applied Science

 What Grades are Considered in My Application?